I will show you how to get your 1st $550 annual fee waived in my Ultimate Military Credit Cards course

-Chase now waives all annual fees on their personal credit cards for active duty military servicemembers and spouses.
-This includes the ultra-lux Chase Sapphire Reserve, with $300 of annual travel credit and a 50,000 point welcome bonus after spending $4000 in 3 months.
+Chase waives all annual fees on their personal credit cards for active duty military servicemembers and spouses.
+This includes the ultra-lux Chase Sapphire Reserve, with $300 of annual travel credit and a huge welcome bonus worth thousands.

-This is a fantastic benefit available to all servicemembers on active duty orders (30 days or more) and their dependents and is on par with the American Express military fee waiver program.
+This is a fantastic benefit available to all servicemembers on active duty orders (30 days or more) and their military spouses or dependents.
+This benefit is similar to the American Express military fee waiver program.

 Best Chase Credit Cards for Military With No Annual Fees